 The Foundational Learning Compact (FLC) is a World Bank umbrella trust fund created to support country-specific and global efforts to pursue systemic and sustained improvements in education systems that lead to better learning outcomes.

 Since its inception in 2020, the Foundational Learning Compact (FLC) has been supporting countries to accelerate foundational learning and strengthen education systems for better learning outcomes.
-Although the World Bank is the largest external financier of education in the developing world with a portfolio of over $25 billion in 95 countries, partnerships are the key to achieving more targeted impact that we could on our own.
+Although the World Bank is the largest external financier of education in the developing world with a portfolio of about US$26 billion in 94 countries, partnerships are the key to achieving more targeted impact that we could on our own.

 IDA operations comprise 62 percent of the education portfolio.